oalptu1/Calcineurin-Research/README.md

 - Python
 - PyMOL

-## Important Note

-In some source and intermediate 6TZ6 structure files, FK506 is labeled as UNK.
-For the Amber workflow, the ligand residue name is standardized to FK5 to ensure consistent parameterization, topology generation, and downstream analysis.

 ## Repository Status

 This repository is under active development.
 Scripts and computational files may be updated as the analysis progresses.